Terms of Service

 The Customer authorises us to: (a) connect to the Connected Platforms using the credentials or OAuth tokens the Customer provides; (b) read and write data on the Customer’s behalf within the scope of those credentials; and (c) act on webhooks and other signals received from those platforms in respect of the Customer’s account.

 We are not responsible for: (a) the availability, accuracy, content, security or operation of any Connected Platform; (b) any change to a Connected Platform’s functionality, APIs, terms or fees; or (c) any suspension, throttling or termination by a Connected Platform of the Customer’s account or our integration.
-If a Connected Platform’s changes materially affect the Service, we may modify or discontinue the affected integration on reasonable notice.
+If a Connected Platform’s changes materially affect the Service, we may modify or discontinue the affected integration on reasonable advance notice, and clause 2.4 (including its termination and pro-rata refund right) applies if the change materially and adversely reduces the core functionality of the Customer’s Plan.

 8Acceptable use